zhoulytwinyu/1upwebapp/README.md

 # 1up Health Demo Web Application
-Example web application built using 1upHealth FHIR, User &amp; Connect APIs
+Example web application built using 1upHealth FHIR, User &amp; Connect APIs When you create an application via the 1uphealth devconsole for testing purposes use `http://localhost:3000/callback` for your app's callback url.

 ## Quickstart
 1. Checkout source code from the repo